 - What is the funniest thing you drew as a child?

-The following questions are suitable - also individually as an impulse for starting a team meeting - for getting to know your colleagues more intensively.
-The answers will probably not come out of the blue, but they often reveal a lot about the other person.
+The following questions to get to know each other are suitable - also individually as an impulse to start a meeting - for getting to know each other more intensively as a team.
+The answers to this probably won't come straight out of the box, but they often reveal a lot about the other person.

 - If you had a superpower, what would it be?

-- Which songs belong to the soundtrack of your life?
+- Which songs are part of the soundtrack of your life?

 - Tell your life story in one sentence.